-Hurwitz & Fine, P.C. offers a full range of estate services including estate planning, retirement planning, wills and trust agreements, Medicaid and Medicare planning, powers of attorney, asset preservation, estate and trust accounting procedures.
+Hurwitz & Fine, P.C. offers a full range of estate services including estate planning, retirement planning, wills and trust agreements, Medicaid planning, powers of attorney, asset preservation, estate and trust accounting procedures.
 The firm recognizes that each estate plan must be unique, tailored to meet the needs, concerns, and goals of each client.
 Responsible attorneys develop and nurture a close working relationship between attorney and client, and deliver these services while creating a minimum of tax exposure.

 This is an area that coincides with Estate Planning and is a substantial area of practice.
 Hurwitz & Fine, P.C. has represented many closely-held businesses, a significant segment of which are family businesses.
 The firm has developed successful strategies for its clients in matters involving succession planning, buy/sell agreements, deferred compensation plans, pension planning, and providing income for a surviving spouse.